Counseling and Mental Health Services

 Counseling and Mental Health Services offers Harvard students comprehensive outpatient care for a wide variety of mental health concerns, such as anxiety, depression, stress/crisis management, transitional issues, grief, and eating, sexual or relationship concerns.

-For a detailed description of University mental health benefits, please visit https://hushp.harvard.edu/mental-health-benefits.
+For more information, please visit the detailed description of University mental health benefits.

 Alcohol & Other Drug Services

-The Office of Alcohol & Other Drug Services (AODS) is a multidimensional resource for students offering a wide range of programs and services aimed at reducing the negative consequences associated with heavy, episodic drinking and substance abuse through prevention, education, intervention, policy development and coordination with treatment providers.
+The Center for Wellness and Health Promotion offers programs and services aimed at reducing the negative consequences associated with heavy, episodic drinking and substance abuse through prevention, education, intervention, policy development and coordination with treatment providers.
+They collaborate with students and staff throughout the University to create a comprehensive substance abuse prevention program focused on the health and safety of Harvard students.

-The Office of Sexual Assault Prevention and Response (OSAPR) provides confidential support, information and resource referrals to survivors of sexual violence.
-OSAPR provides empathic, supportive services to students of the College who have experienced sexual assault and works to provide easy linkages to off-campus resources.
+The Office of Gender Equity provides confidential support, information and resource referrals to survivors of sexual violence.
+OGE provides empathic, supportive services to students of the College who have experienced sexual assault and works to provide easy linkages to off-campus resources.